Find a DoctorPatient Portal

 Insurance Coverage for Vasectomy

-Many insurance plans consider vasectomy a preventive service and may pay for part or all of the cost.
+Insurance coverage for vasectomy varies by plan.
+Some plans may cover part or all of the consultation, procedure, facility fees, or anesthesia costs, while others may apply the cost toward your deductible, copay, or coinsurance.
 However, insurance coverage varies by provider as well.
 It's important to verify with your insurance plan whether the following are included:

 • Procedure and consultation fees